Quantum-geometry-induced anomalous Hall effect in nonunitary superconductors and application to Sr$_2$RuO$_4$

 One can further define the pseudospin-dependent quantum geometric tensor for band-$i$, $g^{i}_{\mu\nu,\bk s}$, as in Eq.~\eqref{eq:Gtensor}.
-The real part of this tensor, i.e. the quantum metric~\cite{Provost:80,Torma:21}, is nonvanishing as long as either the orbital hybridization $\lambda$ is finite or a momentum-dependent SOC is present.
+The real part of this tensor, {\it i.e.} the quantum metric~\cite{Provost:80,Torma:21}, is nonvanishing as long as either the orbital hybridization $\lambda$ is finite or a momentum-dependent SOC is present.
 The imaginary part of the tensor is the Berry curvature,

 Note that the Berry curvature is finite only when both orbital hybridization and SOC are present.
-Figure \ref{fig:Berry} (c) shows the up-spin Berry curvature obtained from Eq.~\eqref{eq:2bandTB}.
-The Berry curvature of the down-spin is related by time-reversal and is thus opposite in sign.
-Hence the normal state of the present system exhibits spin Hall effect but no charge Hall effect, as was also noted in an earlier work~\cite{Imai:12}.
-The spin Hall conductivity can be qualitatively described by~\cite{Haldane:04}
+Figure \ref{fig:Berry} (c) shows the spin-up Berry curvature obtained from Eq.~\eqref{eq:2bandTB} for one of the bands~\cite{footnote2}.
+The spin-down Berry curvature of the corresponding Kramers degenerate band is related by time-reversal and is thus opposite in sign.
+Hence the normal state of the present system exhibits spin Hall but no charge Hall effect, as noted in an earlier work~\cite{Imai:12}.
+The spin Hall conductivity can be qualitatively described by~\cite{Haldane:04,Hsu2011}

-where $f(\epsilon)$ is the Fermi distribution function, and the factor 2 is to account for the two spin species.
-At small $\eta$, $\sigma^\text{spin}_H$ increases linearly with the strength of SOC, as can be seen in Fig.~\ref{fig:Berry} (b).
+where $N$ denotes the size of the system, a prefactor 2 accounts for the two spin contributions, $e/2$ is added to give the correct dimension of spin Hall conductivity~\cite{Hsu2011}, and $f(\epsilon)$ is the Fermi distribution function.
+The $\bk$-summation runs over the first Brillouin zone.
+At small SOC, $\sigma^\text{spin}_H$ increases linearly with $\eta_0$, as can be seen in Fig.~\ref{fig:Berry} (b).

-{\bf Intrinsic charge Hall effect --} At the onset of a spin-polarized non-unitary pairing, the charge Hall conductivity of the two spin species no longer cancel exactly, leading naturally to an intrinsic anomalous charge Hall response.
-Within linear response theory, the charge Hall conductivity of the superconducting state at optical frequency $\omega$ is defined as,
+{\bf Intrinsic charge Hall effect --} At the onset of a spin-polarized nonunitary pairing, the charge Hall conductivity of the two spin species no longer cancel exactly, leading naturally to an intrinsic anomalous charge Hall response.
+Within linear response theory, the charge Hall conductivity of the superconducting state at optical frequency $\omega$ is defined as~\cite{Taylor:12,Wysokinski:12},